Model and Designation for Experiential Learning

 EL Designation

-Experiential learning designation is a taxonomic approach to identifying, categorizing, recognizing, and supporting the faculty and staff led experiential learning activities that are integrated throughout the curriculum and co-curriculum across the university within and beyond the classroom...all of which support student learning and success.
+Experiential Learning Designation is a taxonomic approach to identifying, categorizing, recognizing, and supporting the faculty and staff led experiential learning activities that are integrated throughout the curriculum and co-curriculum across the university within and beyond the classroom — all of which support student learning and success.

-The official BSU “EL Designation” means that a course or co-curricular opportunity with an integrated experiential learning activity has met the criteria set forth by the university regarding the experiential learning components for both the Activity Type Definition and Experience Classification Level as approved through EL Designation Application in the PeopleGrove/Student Opportunity Center System (SOC) by the EL Review Committee.
+The official BSU “EL Designation” means that a course or co-curricular opportunity with an integrated experiential learning activity has met the criteria set forth by the university regarding the experiential learning components for both the Activity Type Definition and Experience Classification Level as approved through an EL Designation Application in the PeopleGrove/Student Opportunity Center System (SOC) by the EL Review Committee.

 EL Designation Application